High-redshift transverse BAO measurements with the SDSS quasar catalog: The Data set and Analysis methodology

-where $P_l(\cos\theta)$ are the Legendre Polynomials, and the set $\{ C_l \}$ is the angular power spectrum from the fiducial cosmological model, obtained with the public code \texttt{CCL}\footnote{\url{https://github.com/LSSTDESC/CCL}}~\citep{Chisari19}.
-The parameters to compute the $\{ C_l \}$ dataset come from the Planck Collaboration (TT,TE,EE+lowE) data~\citep{Planck20}.
+where $P_\ell(\cos\theta)$ are the Legendre polynomials evaluated at the centers of the respective angular bins, and $\{ C_\ell \}$ is the angular power spectrum from the fiducial cosmological model.
+The power spectrum is computed using the public code \texttt{CCL}\footnote{\url{https://github.com/LSSTDESC/CCL}}~\citep{Chisari19}, assuming the baseline \textit{Planck} 2018 cosmology (TT, TE, EE+lowE)~\citep{Planck20}.

+Quasars are highly biased tracers of the large-scale structure.
+To compute the $b^{2}_{\rm Q} C_\ell$ term, we adopt the redshift-dependent linear bias parameterization proposed by \citet{Laurent17}

+with the best-fit parameters $\hat{\alpha} = 0.278$ and $\hat{\beta} = 2.393$.
+This prescription is consistent with recent high-redshift structure formation analyses~\citep{Piccirilli:2024xgo}.
+Instead of adopting a global bias, we evaluate $b_{\rm Q}(z)$ at the effective mid-point redshift of each individual tomographic shell to construct their specific covariance matrices prior to the parameter estimation.